Brutal Russian general led troops that killed civilians

 Russian troops dug into the woods around Zdvyzhivka, building virtual cities that stretched for several kilometers beneath the tall pines and poplar trees.
 They left gaping trenches sized for tanks, semi-permanent bunkers reinforced with logs and sandbags, rough-hewn tables and benches.
 There was even a field sauna, photographs and intercepts show.

-The Russians set up their most sensitive infrastructure along Tsentralna Street, the main north-south artery in town.
-They took over the village council building, a cultural center, a school and set up headquarters in the large white kindergarten.
+The Russians set up their most sensitive infrastructure along Tsentralna street, the main north-south artery in town.
+They took over the village council building, a cultural center and a school and set up headquarters in the large white kindergarten.
 At the main intersection, near the pond, Russians turned a Baptist church into a field hospital, took over a forestry administration building and commandeered a large ostrich farm for their vehicles and supplies.
 In the fields behind the church, locals watched helicopters ferry in supplies and evacuate the wounded.

 Checkpoints faced in every direction.
 It was so difficult to cross the checkpoint going south on Tsentralna that locals tried to bypass it, wending their way along a footpath that skirted the pond instead.
 One woman told AP she tried three times before she was allowed to pass and get back to her own home.

-Tania, who was afraid to publish her last name, lives on this southern stretch of Tsentralna Street.
+Tania, who was afraid to give her last name, lives on this southern stretch of Tsentralna street.
 She stayed in Zdvyzhivka with her children during the occupation, hemmed in by Russian checkpoints on both sides.

 It seemed like tanks were parked in every yard, Tania said.
 Troops took over dozens of abandoned homes.

-There is one house on Tania’s stretch of Tsentralna Street, between the checkpoints, that stands out.
+There is one house on Tania’s stretch of Tsentralna, between the checkpoints, that stands out.
 It is the biggest, ritziest compound around.
 Beyond its high brick wall, an elegant circular driveway leads to a large pinkish house.
 A stone path winds through the back garden, an oasis of fenced-in green with manicured hedges, thick trees, two gazebos, a basketball court, banks of garden planters.
 At the far back fence, a small door opens onto the woods beyond.

 The soldiers who came and went from that compound were older, professional, spoke like educated men, Tania and other neighbors said.
 They had cars with drivers.
 They told people what to do.
 Everyone figured they were officers.